-Johns Hopkins University is home to a strong network of scientists working in computational genomics, with diverse interests in many kinds of computational and statistical analyses of genomes.
+Johns Hopkins University is home to a strong network of scientists working in computational genomics with diverse interests in many kinds of computational and statistical analyses of genomes.

-Research Centers and Groups
+Research Centers and Labs

 Center for Computational Biology